Learn the best ways to earn and redeem your Capital One miles to get the most out of the rewards program.

 One downside to redeeming Capital One rewards is that you lose value if you redeem your miles for Amazon purchases or cash back, whether as a statement credit or check.

-You also have the option to transfer your miles to over 10 travel partners, with a 2:1.5 transfer rate for most partners.
-This might seem like you are always losing value, but since some airline miles have a higher valuation, you can occasionally get more for your mile.
+You also have the option to transfer your miles to over 15 travel partners, with a 1:1, 2:1.5 or 2:1 transfer rate depending on the partner.
+While the 2:1 and 2:1.5 rates seem like you are always losing value, some airline miles have a higher valuation, and you can occasionally get more for your mile.

 6 ways to use Capital One rewards